Mars Logo

 Mars LogoMars Logo PNG

-The legendary Mars chocolate bar, whose logo is known to more than one generation of sweet teeth, is recognizable.
-The dynamic visualization of the brand has become the personification of high taste, symbolically depicting space and the planet of the same name.
+The legendary Mars chocolate bar, whose logo is known to generations of sweet lovers, is recognizable.
+The dynamic brand visualization embodies high taste, symbolically depicting space and the eponymous planet.

 Mars: Brand overview

-Mars is a well-known brand of chocolate bars, founded in 1932.
-Today, the company is one of the largest manufacturers in the world in its segment and owns various brands of bars that are valued and recognized throughout the world.
+Mars is a well-known brand of chocolate bars founded in 1932.
+Today, the company is one of the world’s largest manufacturers in its segment and owns various bar brands that are valued and recognized worldwide.

 Meaning and History